aardvarkpepper/NProject/README.md

 REFERENCE:
 What are the phases of combat?

-Phase 1:  One-Time Enhancement (E.g. battleship create temporary unit) Phase 2:  One-Time Combat (e.g. AA gun, IC AA)
+Phase 1:  One-Time Enhancement (E.g. battleship create temporary unit, naval bombardment created) Phase 2:  One-Time Combat (e.g. AA gun, IC AA.
+Note that naval bombard units are NOT removed, but hits from naval bombards must be allocated in this separate step.  (defender has less info to work with))
 Phase 3:  First Strike Enhancement (also debuffs like destroyer vs sub) Phase 4:  First Strike Combat
 Phase 5:  Regular Unit Enhancement
 Phase 6:  Regular Combat
 Phase 7:  Resolve, retreat, partial retreat and continue from phase 2, or repeat from phase 3.
+Remove any existing naval bombards.
 Phase 8:  Cleanup (e.g. remove battleship fake hit unit, remove hindered submarines, add regular sub, remove boosted inf, add boosted inf . .. ? or is this just part of phase 3 more or less?)

 Mouseover a unit to see more info (source of buff/debuff for example);

+Note:  Outside of combat, must be combat handling - strat bombing, amphib, then regular combats.
+But player can freely select within each context which they want to handle first.

+How do we handle naval bombardment?
+We have to "remember" results of a previous combat?
+No; if there's naval battle then there's no naval bombard.
+So the bombard unit is created CONDITIONAL to being no combat, this must be handled outside the combat phase.
+Remember cancellation of combat should not leave naval bombard.
+Make an error test for this.

 VALUES
 1, (1, 6, 6, 'Infantry', 3, 1, 1, 2, 1, 1),